STATUS: OPEN TO COMMISSION

 I was interviewed by the Museum of Rural English Life for a series called Changing Perspectives, in which 7 people of colour talked weekly about our love for the countryside and how it has affected us.

 “As part of The MERL’s Building Connections project (funded by Arts Council England), we have sought to explore different stories and themes that live within our collection from the history of the English countryside.

-Learn about Dawood’s experiences of the English countryside, their fantastic passion for conservation, and their commitment to including people and nature together in conversations about caring for the natural world.”
+Learn about Jasmine’s experiences of the English countryside, their fantastic passion for conservation, and their commitment to including people and nature together in conversations about caring for the natural world.”

 Groups working to improve diversity and accessibility in the UK outdoors – BBC Wildlife Magazine

 I was interviewed by Conker Magazine on a range of issues such as wildlife, conservation, diversity and identity for their January Issue.

 Very cool to be featured in Gaytimes Magazine, I was interviewed by Zoya-Sheikh about my opinion on Pride and the direction its taking and the direction it should be taking, it was amazing to be featured in a magazine I’ve long admired but never been able to afford regular subscription to.

 Representation – Screenshot Magazine